alex-berman/BKOS-py/README.md

 BKOS (pronounced _because_) is a dialogue manager for **conversationally explainable AI (XAI) interfaces**.
-BKOS is informed by theories of human argumentation, rhetoric and dialogue, and has several **unique capabilities** when compared with other dialogue-based XAI systems.
+Informed by theories of human argumentation, rhetoric and dialogue.
+Within this theoretical framework, explanations are conceived as arguments for claims, and the structure of those arguments is extracted from information (so called coefficients) learned by the statistical model.

 # Example
 Below is an example of a supported dialogue between a user (green) and the BKOS system (blue) in the context of using a statistical model (in this case logistic regression) to predict an individual's personality on the basis of her music preferences.